 Data source

-This retrospective nationwide cohort study used data from the Taiwan’s NHIRD.
+This retrospective nationwide cohort study used data from Taiwan’s NHIRD.
 The NHIRD has been prospectively recording comprehensive nationwide healthcare data of all beneficiaries since 1995, the year when the Taiwan NHI was implemented.
 The NHIRD adopts ICD-9 codes and drug codes to define diseases and drugs and was released by the National Health Research Institute for academic research after all personal information was de-identified.
 Thus, no informed consent was required and this study was exempt from a full ethical review by the institutional review board of the Dalin Tzu Chi Hospital (B10302011).
-Because of the single-payer and compulsory policy, the NHI program reached a coverage of more than 99% by the end of 2012.
+Because of the single-payer and compulsory policy, the NHI program reached coverage of more than 99% by the end of 2012.
 The details of the NHIRD have been described in our previous work[5,21,29-32].

 Study (CKD) population

-We enrolled CKD patients who had a diagnosis of ≧ 1 inpatient or ≧ 2 outpatient CKD ICD-9 codes (250.4*, 274.1*, 283.11, 403.*1, 404.*2, 404.*3, 440.1, 442.1, 447.3, 572.4, 580-588, 642.1*, 646.2*)[5,21,32] between January 1, 1997 and December 31, 2012.
-We excluded CKD patients < 18 years, those who had claim-based diagnoses of HBV (ICD-9 codes 070.22, 070.23, 070.32, 070.33, V02.61) during this period or those who developed ESRD (indicating the need for long-term renal replacement therapy) before the identification of CKD.
+We enrolled CKD patients who had a diagnosis of ≥ 1 inpatient or ≥ 2 outpatient CKD ICD-9 codes (250.4*, 274.1*, 283.11, 403.*1, 404.*2, 404.*3, 440.1, 442.1, 447.3, 572.4, 580-588, 642.1*, 646.2*)[5,21,32] between January 1, 1997 and December 31, 2012.
+We excluded CKD patients < 18 years, those who had claim-based diagnoses of HBV (ICD-9 codes 070.22, 070.23, 070.32, 070.33, V02.61) during this period, or those who developed ESRD (indicating the need for long-term renal replacement therapy) before the identification of CKD.
 A total of 93894 CKD adults without HBV infection were eligible for analysis (Figure 1).
 However, the exact stage of CKD cannot be assessed from the NHIRD.

 Study cohorts

 Eligible CKD enrollees were grouped into three cohorts according to a claim-based diagnosis of HCV infection (ICD-9 codes 070.41, 070.44, 070.51, 070.54, V02.62)[5,21] and the use of IBT (namely, interferon alpha, pegylated interferon alpha-2a, or pegylated interferon alpha-2b alone or in combination with ribavirin)[19,21].
-There were 4582 (4.9%) CKD patients who were HCV-infected.
-Of the 4582 HCV-infected CKD patients, 482 (10.5%) were ever treated with IBT during this period (treated cohort) and the date of IBT initiation was considered the index date of the treated cohort.
+There were 4582 (4.9%) CKD patients who were infected with HCV.
+Of the 4582 HCV-infected CKD patients, 482 (10.5%) were treated with IBT during this period (treated cohort) and the date of IBT initiation was considered the index date of the treated cohort.
 There were no treated HCV-infected CKD patients receiving ribavirin.
-Each treated patient was matched with four untreated patients who never received IBT throughout the study period in a propensity score (to avoid confounding by indication bias) and during the same year of the index date (to avoid immortal time bias)[33,34].
+Each treated patient was matched with four untreated patients who never received IBT throughout the study period by propensity score (to avoid confounding by indication bias) and during the same year of the index date (to avoid immortal time bias)[33,34].
 The propensity score was estimated by the logistic regression built on age, sex, and comorbidity.
 The propensity score model was reliable (Hosmer–Lemeshow test P > 0.05) and provided fair discrimination between the treated and untreated cohorts (c-index > 0.6)[35] every year.
 Next, each untreated patient was propensity score-matched with two uninfected patients who never coded for HCV infection throughout the study period.
 The index dates of the untreated and uninfected cohorts were their corresponding matched dates.
 The propensity score model was reliable (Hosmer–Lemeshow test P = 0.999) and provided fair discrimination between the untreated and uninfected cohorts (c-index, 0.686).
-A total of 482 CKD patients in the treated cohort, 1928 in the untreated cohort, and 3856 in the uninfected cohort entered into the final analysis.
+A total of 482 CKD patients were in the treated cohort, 1928 patients were in the untreated cohort, and 3856 patients were in the uninfected cohort for the final analysis.

 Definition of hard endpoints